- Search The Registry

-As a single community, Afro Mexicans includes individuals descended from Black slaves brought to Mexico during the Middle Passage era in the transatlantic African slave trade, as well as others of more recent immigrant African descent, including Afro-descended persons from neighboring English, French, and Spanish-speaking countries of the Caribbean and Central America, descendants of fugitive slaves who escaped to Mexico from the Southern United States, and to a lesser extent recent immigrants directly from Africa.
+As a single community, Afro Mexicans include individuals descended from black slaves brought to Mexico during the Middle Passage era in the transatlantic African slave trade, as well as others of more recent immigrant African descent, including Afro-descended persons from neighboring English, French, and Spanish-speaking countries of the Caribbean and Central America, descendants of fugitive slaves who escaped to Mexico from the Southern United States, and to a lesser extent recent immigrants directly from Africa.
 Enslaved Africans were brought in large numbers to Spanish America and to Mexico in particular, becoming an integral part of Mexican society.

 Afro-Mexicans engaged in various economic activities as slaves and as free persons.
 Mexico never became a society based on slavery, as in the American Antebellum Southern colonies or Caribbean islands, where plantations utilized large numbers of field slaves.
 At conquest, central Mexico had a large, hierarchically organized Indian population that provided largely coerced labor.
 Mexico's economy benefited from the African slave industry during the colonial period, particularly in Spanish cities as domestic workers, artisans, and laborers in textile workshops.
 Although Mexico has celebrated its mixed indigenous and white-European roots mestizaje, Africans' presence and contributions have, until recently, were not part of the national discourse.
 Increasingly, the historical record has been revised to take account of Afro-Mexicans' long presence in Mexico.